enseadaio/website/content/about/content.md

 It leverages scalability by using natively distributed technologies

-The registry itself is written in [Elixir](https://elixir-lang.org), an [Erlang](https://www.erlang.org/) compatible, functional and process-based programming language that is both fast and resource efficient.
+The registry itself is written in [Go](https://golang.org), a statically typed and extremely fast programming language very popular in Cloud native applications.

 [CouchDB](https://couchdb.apache.org/) is used as the primary datastore, containing information about repositories, users and access control.
 CouchDB is a web-native database written in Erlang and based on web technologies like HTTP and JSON.

-As far as storage is concerned, both local disks an object storage services are supported, altough the latter are strongly recommended for production deployments.
+As far as storage is concerned, both local disks an object storage services are supported altough the latter are strongly recommended for production deployments.

+## Security first

+Enseada aims at providing a small, yet complete set of feature for managing software packages.
+Security is a priority concern, so an advanced policy engine provides the capabilities to define fine grained permissions over repositories and packages.
+From human users to automated service accounts, every access to the system is controlled, filtered and logged.
+A fully compliant [OAuth 2](https://auth0.com/docs/protocols/oauth2) implementation allows integration with third party systems with ease.

+## Management API

+A set of [Twirp](https://twitchtv.github.io/twirp) APIs allows to programmatically interact with Enseada and its resources.
+Check the [documentation](#) for more information.

+## Management UI

+The same set of functionalities exposed in the [API](#management-api) is available as a built-in web GUI.
+Check the [documentation](#) for more information.

 ## Supported package repositories

 Enseada is a multi-package registry, meaning it can support a large number of package formats and registry APIs.

 At the moment, the following formats are supported: